-In patients receiving OPDIVO with ipilimumab, immune-mediated hepatitis occurred in 13% (51/407) of patients; the median time to onset was 2.1 months (range: 15 days to 11 months).
+Immune-mediated hepatitis occurred in 13% (51/407) of patients with melanoma receiving OPDIVO 1 mg/kg with ipilimumab 3 mg/kg every 3 weeks.
+Median time to onset was 2.1 months (range: 15 days to 11 months).
 Immune-mediated hepatitis led to permanent discontinuation or withholding of OPDIVO with ipilimumab in 6% and 5% of patients, respectively.
 Approximately 92% of patients with hepatitis received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 1.1 month (range: 1 day to 13.2 months).
 Complete resolution occurred in 75% of patients.
 Approximately 11% of patients had recurrence of hepatitis after re-initiation of OPDIVO with ipilimumab.